SabatoLaManna/VisionTrack/README.md

 Facial expression detection (smile, frown, neutral, etc.)
 Real-time feedback with dynamic labeling
-Customizable options for displaying hand landmarks, wires, and facial features Built with Python, OpenCV, and Mediapipe, this project demonstrates the integration of facial and hand tracking, allowing users to engage with a system through simple gestures and expressions.
+Customizable options for displaying hand landmarks, wires, and facial features Built with **Python, OpenCV, and Mediapipe**, this project demonstrates the integration of facial and hand tracking, allowing users to engage with a system through simple gestures and expressions.

 ## Authors